dnc77/dev-mq5/README.md

 ## Price Export

 Price export is an expert advisor which aims to export prices periodically to a file.
 Files are stored in `MQL5\Files`.
 The filename used will contain the symbol name followed by the time period.
-For example, if this is running on an `AUDUSD` chart and the 5 minute time frame has been selected for exporting, you will have a file `MQL5\Files\PriceExport-AUDUSD.a_M5.csv` provided the name of the symbol us `AUDUSD.a` in your platform.
+For example, if this is running on an `AUDUSD` chart and the 5 minute time frame has been selected for exporting, you will have a file `MQL5\Files\PriceExport-AUDUSD.a_M5.csv` provided the name of the symbol is `AUDUSD.a` in your platform.

 This tool is very safe to use.
 In case of any issues or difficulties, do not hesitate to reach out.
 This is still in beta phase.